-SCOUT™ Cloud software and SensoNODE™ Gold sensors create a singular, cloud-based solution that lets end-users remotely monitor the amount of pressure applied to a solar panel’s tracker system.
+Voice of the Machine™ Cloud software and SensoNODE™ Gold sensors create a singular, cloud-based solution that lets end-users remotely monitor the amount of pressure applied to a solar panel’s tracker system.
 The sensors continuously monitor pressure levels and transmit the data to the cloud, which users can access via an internet browser.

 Pressure sensors applied to trackers take consistent readings of a hydraulic load.
 With immediate and historic readouts of the applied pressure, users can identify any spikes in pressure beyond what the tracker is built to handle.
 Those sudden surges are good indicators of potential structural damage.

 By monitoring the readouts, users can isolate and identify arrays that may have incurred damage after strong winds, pinpointing which panels need immediate attention.
 This helps to increase maintenance efficiency and reduce labor costs.